 Beyond an inventory of facts, situations and their representations, the aim is to highlight trigger mechanisms and processes, to identify limits and tolerance thresholds, in order to understand to what extent ‘the intolerables’ are likely to call into question the foundations of the societies faced with them; the aim is also to analyse how these same societies – Greek and Roman in the present instance – eventually assimilate extreme violence and its impacts, redefine societal limits or even reassert values.

 In order to answer these questions, the French National Research Agency (ANR) has awarded funding to the research programme Parabainô – massacres, extreme violence and transgression during wartime (Greek and Roman Antiquity), as part of the Call for applications launched in spring 2019 on ‘Genocides and mass violence’.
 Through its members’ expertise, the PARABAINO programme team is building a corpus of documents which provides the basis for its scientific work but also for its methodological and epistemological framework.
 Scientific events focused on the questions explored by the programme followed by published proceedings allow for wider dissemination of results among research communities, be they specialists of Antiquity and/ or genocides and mass violence.
-This research is shared online here, in a simplified form for the benefit of the scientific community as well as students, secondary school teachers and wider audiences.
+This website informs the scientific community as well as students, secondary school teachers and wider audiences of research progress.